WorldQL/mammoth/notes/locks.md

 ### What happens when redstone current changes in a block?
 How is redstone synced?
 We use a strategy called "mark and sync" which follows this process:
 1. Acquire a "redstone lock" on the chunk.
 2. Redstone happens on the host MC server.
-It keeps an in-memory hashmap of the list of blocks that are effected by the redstone operation.
+It keeps an in-memory list of blocks that are effected by the redstone operation.
 3. Every 1000ms, get the NBT data for every changed block and send a RecordCreate + LocalMessage with "MinecraftBlockUpdate".
 4. The redstone lock is naturally released when the key expires.